AaronBeier/PasswordGenerator/README.md

 - Run `python main.py`

 ## How to package
+- Install Requirements `pip install -r installer_requirements.txt`
-- `pyinstaller --clean --onefile --noconsole --icon=NONE --optimize=2 main.py`
+- Run PyInstaller `pyinstaller --clean --onefile --noconsole --icon=NONE --optimize=2 main.py`

 ## Known Issues
 - Icon does not work when exporting as a singular executable using PyInstaller